• Home

 YES.
 Every project on Galactica is in a "private" state upon creation.
 A private project is only visible by :

-- its creator,
+• its creator,

-- authenticated users who are explicitly listed as members of the collaboration by the project creator,
+• authenticated users who are explicitly listed as members of the collaboration by the project creator,

-- Galactica administrator.
+• Galactica administrator.

-your scientific collaborators, as you would write a paper draft before submission to journal reviewers.
-Different
+Consequently, you can safely use Galactica as a collaborative environment to document your project with your scientific collaborators, as you would write a paper draft before submission to journal reviewers.
+Different collaborators could contribute to separate parts of the project content until you are ready for publication.

 Once satisfied with the content of your project pages, you can change the status of your project in "published" mode.
+Once published, your project pages will be visible by everyone.

 Can I document my project offline and then update the project pages with an API ?